 The Company establishes an Audit Committee with written terms of reference in compliance with the Code as set out in Appendix C1 to the Listing Rules.
-The Audit Committee comprises three members, namely Ms. YU Bin, Mr. YE Daqing (appointed on June 8, 2023) and Mr. ZHANG Min, with Ms. YU Bin being the chairwoman of the committee.
+The Audit Committee comprises three independent non-executive Directors, namely Ms. YU Bin, Mr. YE Daqing and Mr. ZHANG Min, with Ms. YU Bin being the chairwoman of the committee.